parenting at the edge of change

 holding space emotionally,

-explaining difficult realities developmentally,
+explaining difficult realities in developmentally appropriate ways,

 regulating ourselves while helping regulate our children,